Nervoic/NvcSave/README.md

 After you have added the string using NvcUtils.Save, you can use all the functions from this library.
 The library contains 2 classes - SaveManager and SaveDefaultManager.

 1. __SaveManager__:
 -It is used to save data locally on the player's computer.
-Supports saving int, float, string and boolean variables, overwriting saves, getting and deleting. it contains all the necessary checks to ensure that the program works correctly.
+Supports saving int, float, string and boolean variables, and generalized types, overwriting saves, getting and deleting. it contains all the necessary checks to ensure that the program works correctly.

 2. __SaveDefaultManager__:
 -It is used to store data in memory for the duration of the project.
 It can be useful for simple saves and system resets.